jakobharden/phd_dataset_exporter/README.md

 # Dataset Exporter, version 1.0

 The **Dataset Exporter** is a script collection that allows exporting data from datasets made from measurement data of ultrasonic pulse transmission tests.
-The entire script collection was conceived, implemented and tested by Jakob Harden using the scientific numerical programming language of GNU Octave 6.2.0.
 The main features cover the export of substructures to variables and the serialization to the CSV format, the JSON structure format and TeX code.

+[!INFO]
+The entire content of this script collection was conceived, implemented and tested by Jakob Harden using the scientific numerical programming language of GNU Octave 6.2.0.

 ## Table of contents